Are the residence halls air conditioned?

 Yes, there is a strictly enforced curfew.
 Students must be present and signed in the residence hall by 11:30 PM on weeknights (Sunday through Thursday), and by 12:00 midnight on weekends (Friday and Saturday).
 There are no curfew extensions except for RA-led excursions.

 I have a dietary restriction.
 What kinds of food options are available?

 Dining services provides a wide range of food options, including vegetarian, vegan, gluten-free, and kosher options.

 Is there a kosher meal plan?

-Yes, we provide an optional kosher meal plan at an additional cost.
+Yes, we provide an optional kosher meal plan at no additional charge.

 What is kosher?